High-dynamic-range rendering: Tone mapping

 Tone mapping, in the context of graphics rendering, is a technique used to map colors from high dynamic range (in which lighting calculations are performed) to a lower dynamic range that matches the capabilities of the desired display device.
 Typically, the mapping is non-linear – it preserves enough range for dark colors and gradually limits the dynamic range for bright colors.
 This technique often produces visually appealing images with good overall detail and contrast.
 Various tone mapping operators exist, ranging from simple real-time methods used in computer games to more sophisticated techniques that attempt to imitate the perceptual response of the human visual system.

 HDR displays with higher dynamic range capabilities can reduce or eliminate the tone mapping required after HDRR, resulting in an even more realistic image.

 Applications in computer entertainment

-Currently HDRR has been prevalent in games, primarily for PCs, Microsoft's Xbox 360, and Sony's PlayStation 3.
+Currently HDRR has been prevalent in games, primarily for PCs but was previously prevalent in Microsoft's Xbox 360and Sony's PlayStation 3.
 It has also been simulated on the PlayStation 2, GameCube, Xbox and Amiga systems.
-Sproing Interactive Media has announced that their new Athena game engine for the Wii will support HDRR, adding Wii to the list of systems that support it.
+Sproing Interactive Media had announced that their Athena game engine for the Wii will support HDRR, which added the Wii to the list of systems that support it.

 In desktop publishing and gaming, color values are often processed several times over.
 As this includes multiplication and division (which can accumulate rounding errors), it is useful to have the extended accuracy and range of 16-bit integer or 16-bit floating point formats.
 This is useful irrespective of the aforementioned limitations in some hardware.